VPetukhov/baysorpy/baysorpy/processing/readme.md

 ```
 python setup.py build_ext -i
 ```
-To estimate confidence or clusters, use the following imports
+To estimate confidence or clusters, use the following imports.

-Note: first, you need to compile the cython part before importing the libraries.
+Note: first, you need to compile the cython part before importing the modules.
 If the error "module X not found", you need to run setup.py first.

 ```
 from processing.molecule_clustering import estimate_molecule_clusters
 from processing.noise_estimation import estimate_confidence